smith8h/SDialogs/README.md

 ## SliderSDialog
 ![progress](https://te.legra.ph/file/2a4f52ad59c300bbff95c.jpg)

-Create new instance of MultiSelectSDialog:
+Create new instance of SliderSDialog:
 ```java
     SliderSDialog sdialog = new SliderSDialog(this);
 ```